iden3/iden3js/README.md

 ```

 #### checkProofOfClaim
+This function checks the data structure of `proofOfClaim` and returns true if all the proofs are correct.
+Internally, it usees the `iden3.merkleTree.checkProof()` function, for each one of the proofs that are contained inside `proofOfClaim` data object.

 Checks the full `proof` of a `claim`.
 This means check the:
 - `Merkle Proof` of the `claim`
 - `Merkle Proof` of the non revocation `claim`